 Collaboration Skills - Students must learn to contribute to solutions in teams.
 An individual's technical capacity can flourish or flail depending on team dynamics.
 Supporting authentic collaboration at schools is a focus of the Computing by Design framework.

-Domain Exploration - Students must maintain a clear awareness of careers and technological trends in order to identify opportunities and interests in a changing world.
+Broad Domain Awareness - Students must maintain a clear awareness of careers and technological trends in order to identify opportunities and interests in a changing world.
 We encourage students to create reports on trends and careers in technology, as well as getting first-hand exposure to professionals through in-class visitors and field trips to industry.

 Computing by Design (CxD) is a framework for project-based learning, providing student teams direction and support for solving problems in a particular context.
 Each project complements parallel activities for students to build technical expertise and explore related technical trends.